Dynamical universality class for competing short- and long-range interactions

 where $g$ is a model-dependent function~\cite{ozeki2007nonequilibrium}.
 From (\ref{eq:dynamical_scaling}), we obtain the scaling formulas (\ref{eq:scaling_relations}), by imposing $t \sim N^{z/d_u}$~\cite{hohenberg1977theory}.

-On the critical line, it is known that the static critical exponents are those of the mean-field theory~\cite{Goldenfeld1992Lectures}, i.e., $\beta=1/2$ and $\nu=1/2$~\footnote{The value of the exponent $\beta$ can be also obtained by developing \eqref{eq:msp} around $m=0$ on the critical line.}.
-To determine $\Delta_m$ in \eqref{eq:new_scaling_law}, one has to fix a value of $d_u$.
-Following~\cite{Ellis2010Asymptotic,ColonnaRomanoPRE2014}, we guess that the mean-field term in the Nagle-Kardar model dominates the critical phenomena, such that one can set $d_u=4$.
-The ensuing value of $\Delta_m=1/4$ is obtained from \eqref{eq:new_scaling_law}.
-It coincides with the value that we compute by scaling the probability of magnetization with $N$, using the large-deviation function $\psi(m)$ of \eqref{eq:LDVmagn}.
-This result is confirmed numerically by looking at the scaling of $\langle \vert m(t,N) \vert \rangle$ with $N$ at large $t$; see the inset of Fig.~\ref{fig:powerlaw_scalings} at left.
+On the critical line, it is known that the static critical exponents are those of the mean-field theory~\cite{Goldenfeld1992Lectures}, i.e., $\beta=1/2$ and $\nu=1/2$.
+To determine $\Delta_m$ using \eqref{eq:new_scaling_law}, one has to fix a value of $d_u$.
+Following~\cite{Ellis2010Asymptotic,ColonnaRomanoPRE2014}, we guess that the mean-field term in the Nagle-Kardar model dominates the critical behavior, such that one can set $d_u=4$.
+Hence, from \eqref{eq:new_scaling_law}, we obtain $\Delta_m=1/4$.
+It coincides with the value that we compute by scaling the probability of magnetization with $N$, using large-deviation theory~\cite{our_paper_long}.
+The value $\Delta_m=1/4$ is confirmed numerically by looking at the scaling of $\langle \vert m(t,N) \vert \rangle$ with $N$ at large $t$ for the Curie-Weiss model; see the inset of Fig.~\ref{fig:powerlaw_scalings} in the top panel.
+We expect that this scaling holds at other points along the critical line.

-At the tricritical point, using again \eqref{eq:msp} for $m$ close to zero, we find that $\beta=1/4$ (see also SM).
-We know that the value of $\nu$ remains $1/2$ because it is related only to the coefficient multiplying the quadratic term in the Landau free-energy~\cite{Goldenfeld1992Lectures}.
-Instead, the upper critical dimension changes to $d_u=3$~\cite{WegnerPRB1972}, as given by the Ginzburg criterion reported in the EM.
-Therefore, $\Delta_m=1/6$ as also confirmed numerically by looking at the large time behavior of $\langle \vert m(t,N) \vert \rangle$; see the inset of Fig.~\ref{fig:powerlaw_scalings}, right panel.
+At the tricritical point, we find that $\beta=1/4$~\cite{our_paper_long}.
+We know that the value of $\nu$ remains $1/2$ because it is related only to the coefficient that multiplies the kinetic term in the Landau free-energy~\cite{Goldenfeld1992Lectures}.
+Instead, the upper critical dimension changes to $d_u=3$~\cite{WegnerPRB1972}, as given by the Ginzburg criterion reported in Appendix A. Therefore, we obtian $\Delta_m=1/6$, as also confirmed numerically by looking at the long time behavior of $\langle \vert m(t,N) \vert \rangle$; see the inset of Fig.~\ref{fig:powerlaw_scalings}, Bottom panel.
 It is remarkable to observe that a similar change of the finite-size exponents from critical to tricritical also holds for the amplitude of the Casimir force~\cite{Dantchev2024}.